-If you’re looking for an easy way to save some money on your taxes AND save for your future at the same time, you may want to consider investing in a tax-deferred retirement account.
-These accounts allow you to save money for retirement without paying any taxes on your contributions until you withdraw the money.
+If you’re looking for an easy way to save some money on your income taxes AND save for your future at the same time, you may want to consider investing in a tax-deferred retirement plan.
+These plans allow you to save money for retirement without paying any taxes on your contributions until you withdraw the money.

 This can be a great way to reduce your taxable income and save for the future.
 Before investing in a retirement plan, it’s essential to understand what’s available and the differences to find the right option for you.